 The Flying Discs at The World Games 2017 had to be the biggest Ultimate Frisbee event that ever took place in Poland.
 The competition had six teams of 14 players (seven men and seven women) compete for gold during the weekend.
 The World Games is a prestigious international sports event promoting exercise and a healthy lifestyle with more than 30 sports disciplines.
-It’s also an amazing opportunity to introduce niche sports to the wider audience.
+It’s also an amazing opportunity to introduce niche sports to a wider audience.
 A true sports festival of awesomeness!

 While Ultimate might be fairly known in other countries, in Poland it’s a niche sport.
 It’s so non-existent, that when you tell someone about it, they keep wondering: what the hell are you talking about?!
 Until they see one of the games they can’t grasp the idea of it being a sport.

-During The World Games, there was a great TV coverage of the event.
+During The World Games, there was great TV coverage of the event.
 Google Trends prove there was a spike in interest in Ultimate.
 That’s an opportunity each team in Poland should take advantage of.
 There’s no better time than now to promote it to the masses.
 Data never lies.

 Searches on Ultimate Frisbee in Poland